 5. Don’t be scared of stepping over to the dark side

 The rule with colour also applies to black interiors.
 The interior design world is going crazy for it in 2021, so don’t be afraid to indulge in a dark, enigmatic colour palette.
 There’s something sophisticated and intimate about all-black bedroom design.
 It’s the absolute opposite of cold, and when done with the right design approach, it’s modern luxury at its finest.

 Make sure you have enough natural light coming in and avoid clutter like the plague.
 Take depth and dimension into consideration and black wallpapers will work a treat in elevating your minimalist home.

 6. Know the difference between warm and cool

 Mural in photo: Landscape wallpaper

-What’s key to remember is that light color evolves at different times.
+What’s key to remember is that light colour evolves at different times.
 Your south-facing bedroom may be yellow/green first thing in the morning and change to blueish at lunchtime.
 By late afternoon it may be a deep orange/red.
 Balance is everything, and what works well here is something neutral and earthy, but not too warm.

-For cooler north-facing rooms, colors and wallpapers with a warm undertone work best.
+For cooler north-facing rooms, colours and wallpapers with a warm undertone work best.
 But don’t overdo it if your room is very dark.
 Without a good amount of natural light, warm hues may end up looking murky.